AIDA Cruises

-AIDA Cruises is a German cruise line founded in the early 1960s and organized as a wholly owned subsidiary of Costa Crociere S.p.A., which in turn belongs to Carnival Corporation & plc.
+AIDA Cruises is a German cruise line founded in the early 1960s and organized as a wholly owned subsidiary of Costa Cruises, which in turn belongs to Carnival Corporation.
 Based in Rostock, Germany, AIDA Cruises caters primarily to the German-speaking market; as seagoing "club resorts", AIDA ships have on-board amenities and facilities designed to attract younger, more active vacationers.
 As of September 2023, the cruise line operates 11 ships.

 AIDA Cruises has been Carnival-owned since 2003.

 History

 The company was founded in 1952 as VEB Deutsche Seereederei Rostock (German Shipping Company Rostock) as the German Democratic Republic's state-owned shipping company, based at Rostock, and became VEB Deutfracht/Seereederei Rostock in 1973.
 It began its passenger operations with Völkerfreundschaft ("Peoples' Friendship"), in the 1960s.
 After the reunification of Germany in the early 1990s Deutfracht/Seereederei Rostock was privatised and became Deutsche Seereederei Rostock GmbH.
 DSR acquired Seetours of Bremen and cruises were marketed under the Seetours brand.
 On 1 January 1998, DSR split their operations into cargo and tourism, with a new company Arkona Touristik taking over the cruise business.
-Then during 2000 a company was formed, known as AIDA Cruises; with P&O Cruises acquiring a 51% stake in the new organisation, and Arkona Touristik retaining the other 49%.
+In 2000 a company was formed, known as AIDA Cruises, with P&O Cruises acquiring a 51% stake in the new organisation, and Arkona Touristik retaining the other 49%.